by Diane Spicer

 Contact me with your questions about anything I've mentioned in this Mountain House review, and I'll get right back to you (unless I'm hiking, but I know you'll understand the delay).

-Now it's time to build your own backpacking menu!
+Now it's time to build your own camping or backpacking menu!